CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 ### What are your next steps?
 1. I (Brennan) plan to continue diving into ROS, specifically mavros, to learn how to control a UAV.
 I have found some files for the px4 vision (our UAV is not determined), but the knowledge gained by using it as the model will be able to apply to the UAV that we choose.
+2. I (Nathan) plan to work on an online course which will include learning the basic control of a drone, drone exploration, and drone navigation.

 ### What work do you expect to have done by next report?
 What results to you expect?